AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Below is an example request that’s concise and clear:

-Note that it is very convenient to reuse the “pro chatbot” block.
+Note how easy it is to reuse the “pro chatbot” block.
 Now, if we click the Continue button, the pro chatbot will ask a question:

 There is an issue we need to fix before continuing.
-Currently, in the “pro chatbot” block’s definition, we are using the “new chat” session type when we use the AI chatbot.
-This will cause an issue, since every time we run the “pro chatbot” block, it will start a new chat session, and will not pick up any of the previous messages in the debate.
+In the “pro chatbot” block’s definition, we are using the “new chat” session type.
+This will cause an issue, since every time we run the “pro chatbot” block, it will start a new chat session, and will not “remember” any previous messages in the debate.

 We can change both blocks like this: